 “Words kill, words give life; they’re either poison or fruit — you choose.”Proverbs 18:21 — The Message

-From the beginning, the scriptures have told us that words shape the world.
+From the beginning, scripture has told us that words shape the world.
 The Bible itself is a testament to this truth, not because the papyrus or ancient leather bindings were precious, but because the words they carried were worth more than gold.
 These words have endured across the centuries, handwritten by trusted scribes, each stroke of ink preserving divine truth.
 The breath of God woven into words.

 “A gentle answer turns away wrath, but a harsh word stirs up anger.”Proverbs 15:1 — NLT

 Words deserve our time.
 They should demand deeper thought.
-This was more easily understood in early America where letters were the backbone of connection, debate and influence.
-Every word mattered, because committing something to paper was no small deed, because paper, ink and postage all cost money, add the effort required and it was a further investment of both time and heart.
+This was more easily understood in early America where letters were the backbone of connection, debate, influence.
+Every word mattered, because committing something to paper was no small deed.
+The paper, ink and postage all cost money.
+Once you add in the effort required to sit down and write before sending it off, it’s an even greater investment, both of time and heart.

 In earlier years, if you read something in the local paper and wanted to respond, either with praise or protest, here’s what it took: